nbunzli/Flask/README.md

 Flask app deployed in a docker container.
+The app doesn't really do much in this project - there is a test endpoint and an endpoint which can add two numbers.
+The motivation was to try to "dockerize" a flask app, which it turns out is really easy.
+This repo can serve as a template/starting point for a docker flask app.

 Use the following commands to build and run the docker image.
 ```